jhonsen/dj.github.io/_posts/2018-02-02-Player-Valuation.md

 **Figure 4**.
 Predicted and true target values in the test set.
 Predicted- and true salary are illustrated using kernel density estimation, which estimates the probability density function.
 The horizontal (x-axis) represents salary distribution in the test set, whereas vertical (y-axis) shows the probability density of a given salary.

-Once I trained my linear regressor on the entire training set, I then input Russell Wilson's stats to obtain his predicted salary.
+Once I trained my linear regressor on the entire training set, I then insert Russell Wilson's stats into my model, to obtain his predicted salary.
 The result suggests that an NFL player with his performances stats should receive ~2.6 million USD.
 This value is way higher than Wilson's actual pay (<1 million/year).
 Even when the prediction error (~1 million) is considered, Wilson's value should be around ~1.6 million USD.
 So, I would contend that (indeed) the Seahawks got a very good deal by signing Wilson with a 4-year contract for only ~3 million USD.
 In other words, given his performance, *Russell Wilson could (should) have been paid more than he actually got*.